monkeynika/CTFs/squarectf_2018/c10_fixedpoint/README.md

 Rockets.

 Rockets are key players of this game.
 Because when ```f(x)``` gets into ```if(rockets)```, function just print ```x``` ( input in rockets, WITHOUT rockets).
-When another emojis pass substring after one of their to enother emoji, rockets just print it, and the current recursion spins in the opposite direction!
+When another emojis pass substring after one of their to another emoji, rockets just print it, and the current recursion spins in the opposite direction!

 I call rockets as BRACKETS.
 Because they do nothing, they don't call ```f(x)``` again.
 And they disappears..
 It is the hardest part of this game because rockets disappears.